 Great-Grandma Elské’s Bamboo Cane was inspired by a delightful woman in my weekly Tai Chi class.
 Elské really did lose the cane and we looked everywhere for it.
-Florence suggested the gardener might have found it and put it where it was eventually located.
+Florence suggested the gardener might have found it and put it where it was indeed, eventually located.

 In the book, Elské’s emotional connection to the cane drives her to find it; and she eventually does.